-Finally, the current draft does "punish" smaller banks excessively in our view by requiring substantial risk-weighting for prudent levels of synthetic excess spread: Due to their smaller loan books both in size and number securitized portfolios are often longer in average life and therefore more dependent on excess, while a prudent level of excess spread is economically justified.
-Also securitized portfolios of smaller banks are often more focused towards SMEs, therefore being somewhat riskier, generating higher income, having higher expected losses and again as a result being more dependent on a prudent level of synthetic excess spread.
+Finally, the current draft has an excessive undue punitive effect on smaller banks by requiring substantial riskweighting for prudent levels of synthetic excess spread: due to their smaller loan books both in size and number of positions, securitized portfolios are often longer in average life and therefore more dependent on excess, while a prudent level of excess spread is economically justified.
+Also securitized portfolios of smaller banks are often more focused towards SMEs, which could reveal a riskier profile, generating higher income, having higher expected losses and again as a result being more dependent on a prudent level of synthetic excess spread.

-In case the approach currently taken in the draft RTS is to stay we would also like to comment on the following aspects:
+In case the approach currently taken in the draft RTS is nevertheless maintained, we would also like to note the following.